 3) His relationship status

-Thibaut Courtois’s relationship history indicates his inconsistency in his love life.
+Thibaut Courtois’s relationship history indicates the inconsistency in his love life.
 The first known Thibaut Courtois girlfriend was Marta Dominguez, a Spanish model whom Thibaut met when he was on loan in Atletico Madrid.
 They had a long-lasting relationship and in 2015 Marta gave birth to their first child, a daughter named Adrianna.

 However, things started to change once the happy couple ended their relationship in 2017.
 Marta accused Courtois of having an affair with the Belgium supermodel, Emily Vanhuette.